acdh-oeaw/network-visualisation/README.md

 npm i @acdh/network-visualization
 ```

-You can also include the UMD build in a `script` tag:
+You can also include the UMD build in a `script` tag, and access the components
+on the `NetworkVisualization` global:

 ```html
 <script src="network-visualization.umd.js"></script>